oroinc/platform/src/Oro/Component/ChainProcessor/README.md

 Applicable Checkers
 -------------------

-The applicable checkers are used to filter processors to be executed to complete some action.
-All applicable checkers must implement [ApplicableCheckerInterface](./ApplicableCheckerInterface.php).
-All applicable checkers you want to use should be registered in a [processor bag](./ProcessorBag.php).
+The applicable checkers are used to filter processors to be executed for the current execution context.
+All applicable checkers you want to use should be registered in a [processor bag](./ProcessorBag.php) and must implement [ApplicableCheckerInterface](./ApplicableCheckerInterface.php).

 There are a list of existing applicable checkers that are registered in the processor bag by default: